Higher-twist mechanism and inclusive gluon production in pion-proton collisions: Introduction

-The calculation and analysis of the higher-twist effects on the dependence of the pion distribution amplitude in inclusive gluon production at $\pi p$ collision within holhographic and pQCD approaches are one of the interesting research problem.
-In our former study, using the principle of maximum conformality and Brodsky-Lepage-Mackenzie (BLM) approaches, we have calculated the contribution of the higher-twist mechanism to the large-$p_T$ inclusive gluon production cross section in $\pi p$ collisions ~\cite{Ahmadov10}.
-In this work we computed the contribution of the higher-twist effects to an inclusive gluon production cross section by using various pion distribution amplitudes from holographic and perturbative QCD applying the frozen and running coupling constant approaches..
-We have also estimated and performed comparisons of the leading and the higher-twist contributions.
+The calculation and analysis of the higher-twist effects on the dependence of the pion distribution amplitude in inclusive gluon production at $\pi p$ collision within holhographic and pQCD approaches are the interesting research problems.
+In our previously study~\cite{Ahmadov10}, using the principle of maximum conformality (PMC) and Brodsky-Lepage-Mackenzie (BLM) approaches, we have calculated the contribution of the higher-twist mechanism to the large-$p_T$ inclusive gluon production cross section in $\pi p$ collisions ~\cite{Ahmadov10}.
+In this study, we compute the contribution of the higher-twist effects to an inclusive gluon production cross-section by using various pion distribution amplitudes from holographic and pQCD, and applying the frozen and running coupling~\cite{Agaev} constant approaches in order to compute the effects of the infrared renormalons.
+We also estimate and perform comparisons of the leading and the higher-twist contributions.
+Studying various properties of the hadron infrared renormalon effects in detail is one of the essential and actual problems in the pQCD~\cite{Hooft,Mueller,Mueller1,Zakharov,Beneke,Greiner,Contopanagos, Kataev1,Kataev2}.
+This approach was also employed before~\cite{Ahmadov3,Ahmadov4,Ahmadov5,Ahmadov6,Ahmadov7,Ahmadov8,Ahmadov9} to calculate the inclusive meson production in $pp$ and $\gamma\gamma$ collisions.